cityjson/specs/docs/specs.rst

   - must have one member with the name ``"type"``, whose value is one of the allowed value.
 These depend on the City Object, see below.
   - may have other attributes in the form of a JSON key-value pair

+If one surface does not have any semantics, it must be represented with an empty object ``{}``; the third surface in the example below is one such example.

 .. code-block:: js

   {